Tech-Amol5278/ImageForgeryLocalization/README.md

 The main code and data for this project are stored in a **private repository**.

-If you require access, please contact [your email or GitHub username] for collaboration access.
+If you require access, email with below details
+1. Email linked to GitHub Account
+2. GitHub User ID